Tomb of Absalom: Description

 Two panoramas, over 90 years apart, showing the Tomb of Absalom.

 Absalom's Pillar is approximately 20 m in height.
 The monument proper stands on a square base and consists of two distinct parts.
 The lower section is a monolith, hewn out of the rocky slope of the Mount of Olives, while the upper part, rising higher than the original bedrock, is built of neatly cut ashlars.

 The lower half is thus a solid, almost perfectly cubical monolithic block, about 6 m square by 6.4 m high, surrounded on three sides by passageways which separate it from the vertically cut rock of the Mount of Olives.
 It is decorated from the outside on each side by pairs of Ionic half-columns, flanked in the corners by quarter-columns and pillars (a so-called distyle in antis arrangement).
 The four square facades are crowned by a Doric frieze of triglyphs and metopes and an Egyptian cornice.

 Inside view of Absalom's Pillar, Photoshop-morphed from the following two early 20th-century photos.

 The upper, ashlar-built part of the monument consists of three differently-shaped segments: a square base set on top of the Egyptian cornice of the lower part, followed by a round drum crowned by a rope-shaped decoration, which sustains a conical roof with concave sides (the easily recognisable "hat"), topped by a half-closed lotus flower.
 The upper part of the monument corresponds to the outline of a classical tholos and is not unlike contemporary Nabatean structures from Petra.

 On the inside, the upper part of the monument is mostly hollow, with a small arched entrance on the south side set above the seam area (where the masonry part starts).
 Inside this entrance a short staircase leads down to a burial chamber carved out of the solid, lower section.
 The chamber is 2.4 m square, with arcosolium graves on two sides and a small burial niche.
 The tomb was found empty when first researched by archaeologists.

-Italian architect and engineer, Ermete Pierotti (19th-century), rendered a superb description of the site in his seminal work, Jerusalem Explored.
+Italian architect and engineer, Ermete Pierotti (19th-century), rendered a description of the site in his seminal work, Jerusalem Explored.